nalepae/pandarallel/README.md

  ```

  ## Examples
- An example of each API is available in [examples.ipynb](https://github.com/nalepae/pandarallel/blob/master/examples.ipynb).
+ An example of each API is available [here](https://github.com/nalepae/pandarallel/blob/master/docs/examples.ipynb).

  ## Benchmark
- For the `Dataframe.apply` example in [examples.ipynb](https://github.com/nalepae/pandarallel/blob/master/examples.ipynb), here is the comparative benchmark with "standard" `apply` and with `progress_apply` (error bars are too small to be displayed).
+ For the `Dataframe.apply` example [here](https://github.com/nalepae/pandarallel/blob/master/docs/examples.ipynb), here is the comparative benchmark with "standard" `apply` and with `parallel_apply` (error bars are too small to be displayed).
  Computer used for this benchmark:
  - OS: Linux Ubuntu 16.04
  - Hardware: Intel Core i7 @ 3.40 GHz (4 cores)